 Once we change the item here, the item will carry over for any new customers that you add new jobs too.
 For example, to make sure that this item shows up for all "Landscaping Maintenance Job Number 2" in the CLIP system open your QuickBooks.
 After you've opened QuickBooks, click List menu and then Item List.
 Find the updated item then copy the item name exactly as it shows in QuickBooks.

 Select Job under Choose Database.

 Click Fields button.

-From here, open QuickBooks and find the Item from List menu and then click Item List.
-Select and copy the name of the Item, this way you can simply right click in this field and paste it in.
+From here, open QuickBooks and find the item from List menu and then click Item List.
+By selecting and copying the name of the item, you can simply right click in this field and paste it in.
 If you manually type it in, make sure you type the Exact Item name that appears in QuickBooks.
-When satisfied click Ok.
+When satisfied, click Ok.
 Click Choose Condition.
 The job number we pulled up in Pattern Jobs was Landscaping Maintenance #2.
-For this condition, we will be pulling Job Number Equals 2.
+For this condition, we will be pulling Job Number = 2.